the adversarial audit

 1builder* not a team

-1production instance* by choice — scale is the unlearned lesson
+1production instance* by choice — I haven't had to learn scale yet

 2 → 1residents, one spine* composition, proven by lint